Part 3: AT HEAVEN’S GATES

 but no surcease nor perfect peace nor hope if I declined.

-while towers peered or disappeared beyond the floating fog.
+while towers peered or disappeared within the floating fog.

 The skyline cracked and starlight slacked and chimes of children pealed

-and in the hills where midnight chills, there bayed a dying dog.
+and in the hills (where midnight chills) there yowled a daemon dog –

-Without delay I showed the way, the path to Potter’s Field.
+with no delay I lead the way, the path to Potter’s Field.

 Her weathered face was lined with Grace, Her eyes shone emerald green.